QuantEcon/lecture-python.myst/lectures/cass_fiscal.md

 **Experiment 1: Foreseen once-and-for-all increase in $g$ from 0.2 to 0.4 in period 10**

-The experiment replicates the Figure 12.9.1 in RMT5 under $\gamma = 2$.
+The figure below shows the effect of a foreseen permanent increase in $g$ at $t = T = 10$ that is financed by an increase in lump-sum taxes

 ```{code-cell} ipython3
 # Define shocks as a dictionary